“Sure” Is a Funny Word!

 If you enjoyed this article on Social Skills…

-Social Skills represent a core component of emotional intelligence (EI), which is an incredibly broad topic that requires time and effort to hone.
+Social Skills represent a core component of emotional intelligence (EQ), which is an incredibly broad topic that requires time and effort to hone.

-In this series, we break down the 5 competencies of Emotional Intelligence, along with two strategies for developing each competency, and specific exercises/applications you can practice daily to increase your EI.
+In this series, we break down the 5 competencies of Emotional Intelligence, along with two strategies for developing each competency, and specific exercises/applications you can practice daily to increase your EQ.

 The previous article explained how practicing self-regulation empowers you to take control of your emotions and respond with compassion in any situation.

-Also, keep an eye out for the article detailing our FINAL competency of Emotional Intelligence; Succeeding Through Internal Motivation.
+Also, keep an eye out for the article detailing our FINAL competency on internal motivation.

 Leave a Reply